srees1988/srees1988.github.io/_projects/2018-06-30-demo-project.md

 ### Details

-Wework and Regus are global players in the coworking industry who competes among each other to serve hot desks, dedicated desks and private offices.
-Here's a project that scrap their websites in California to retrieve the latest product price listings programmatically.
+For the purpose of demonstration, let's look into the websites of Wework and Regus; two leading players in the co-working industry who competes among each other to serve hot desks, dedicated desks and private offices across the globe.
+Let's try to scrap their websites in California to retrieve the latest product price listings programmatically.

-Here are the following four project milestones to accomplish the objective:
+There were four milestones to accomplish the objective:

-1. Web scrap Regus sites using httr package.
+1. Web scraped Regus sites using httr/rvest packages.
-2. Clean the dataset and incorporate geospatial co-ordinates.
+2. Cleaned the dataset and incorporated geospatial co-ordinates.
-3. Repeat steps 1 & 2 for Wework websites.
+3. Repeated the steps 1 & 2 for Wework websites.
-4. Embed R script in Power BI and visualize the final output.
+4. Embeded R script in Power BI and visualized the final output.

-#### Phase 1: Web scrap Regus sites using httr package
+#### Phase 1: Web scraped Regus sites using httr/rvest packages

 + Step 1.1.
-Import Libraries: Importing all the relevant libraries upfront.
+Imported Libraries: Imported all the relevant libraries upfront.

 ```
 library(tidyverse)